samtupy/nvgt/readme.md

 Find out more at nvgt.gg.

 ## building
+You will need a c++ build toolchain if you want to build NVGT from source.
+On windows we recommend the visual studio build command line tools or the very latest version of visual studio 2022.
+On macos you will need at least the command line development tools if not xcode, and a functioning GNU/g++ compiler collection is expected to be available on linux.

 NVGT uses SCons, a python build system.
 If you have python, you can get it by running `pip install scons`.

 Other than scons, the following libraries are needed to build NVGT: